-<KCSIE Part 2 paragraphs 117 and 118 also highlights key areas to consider, please include in online safety policy.>
+<KCSIE 2023 Part 2 paragraphs 135 - 138 inclusive highlights key areas to consider, please include in online safety policy.>

-Ladock School_take online safety very seriously both in terms of our pupils and all of our staff.

-Please also refer to Ladock School online safety policy and the acceptable user policy for staff.
+Ladock C of E School take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to Ladock C of E School's online safety policy and the acceptable user policy for staff.